-- 6. Consistent with their principal duties, faculty members have the right and responsibility to participate actively in the work of the University through active membership on appropriate bodies such as Academic Departments or Faculties, Academic Department, Faculty and University Committees, and Senate.
-Faculty members have the right, and are encouraged, to participate actively in the work of academic and professional associations. - 6.1 Faculty members must be available to attend department or other University meetings during the teaching week.
+6.0 Consistent with their principal duties, faculty members have the right and responsibility to participate actively in the work of the University through active membership on appropriate bodies such as Academic Departments or Faculties, Academic Department, Faculty and University Committees, and Senate.
+Faculty members have the right, and are encouraged, to participate actively in the work of academic and professional associations.